cris7ian/cris7ian.github.io/README.md

 #### 2004-2009

 Mention: Cum Laude.
 GPA: 4.28 / 5 I specialized in Artificial Intelligence, Computer Graphics and UIX.
-Universidad Simón Bolívar is one of the most prestigious technical universities in Latin America.
+Universidad Simón Bolívar was at the time one of the most prestigious technical universities in Latin America.

 ## Thesis Research Topic (sept 2008 - sept 2009)